 List of 1 items.

 • Q. What can I expect to do?

 It depends on the trip!
-Activities on various trips include completing light home repair projects, playing with kids, sharing and preparing meals, and engaging in learning experiences around social justice issues, as well as many other activities.
+All trips include opportunities to immerse in local communities and listen to, learn from, and serve communities facing injustice.
+Activities include completing light home repair projects or playing with kids, sharing and preparing meals, and engaging in learning experiences around social justice issues, as well as many other activities.
 A more detailed description of each trip can be found elsewhere on this page.

-Our trips are centered around the values of community, simplicity, prayer, and service.
+Our trips are centered around the values of community, simplicity, prayer, service, and justice.

 • Q. What else do I need to know?

-All students who are placed on a trip must participate in a mandatory call-in meeting on Wednesday, February 12, 2025, to receive more information and next steps.
-In addition, all students and parents must attend a mandatory information night on Thursday, March 20, 2025, at Loyola Academy.
-Packing lists and departure and arrival information will be shared at this time along with other valuable information about each student's specific trip.
+All students who are placed on a trip must participate in mandatory preparation meetings.
+In addition, all students and parents must attend a mandatory information night on Thursday, March 19, 2026, at Loyola Academy.
+Valuable information will be shared about Loyola's Summer Service Immersion program as well as important details about each student's specific trip.

+List of 1 items.